theopensystemslab/planx-new/doc/how-to/aws/how-to-setup-aws-s3-submissions.md

     - Run `pulumi config set file-api-key-{team_slug} {your-new-secret} --secret --stack {stack}` once for each staging & production stacks, making sure that the secret you used for the root `.env` is the STAGING secret.
   - Encrypt the values using _our_ encrypt scripts (see [`how-to-add-a-team-secret.md`](https://github.com/theopensystemslab/planx-new/blob/main/doc/how-to/secrets/how-to-add-a-team-secret.md)) and add to `team_integrations.production_file_api_key` & `team_integrations.staging_file_api_key` via the production Hasura console.
 Please note these values are _not_ currently read, but suitable for a potential future refactor (just a bit tricky because file API keys are issued to a mix of _teams_ and _systems_ (eg BOPS & Idox)).

-4. Securely share tokens back to council contact via onetimesecret or similar
+4. Securely share all four raw tokens back to council contact via onetimesecret or similar:
+- The two Power Automate API keys
+- The two file API keys